andreaskoch/go-fswatch/README.md

 ## Contribute

-If you have an idea
+All contributions are welcome.
+Especially if you have an idea

-- how to reliably increase the limit for the maximum number of open files from within the application
+- how to reliably increase the limit for the maximum number of open files from within an application so we can use inotify for large folder structures.
 - how to overcome the limitations of inotify without having to resort to checking the files for changes over and over again
 - or how to make the existing code more efficient

 please send me a message or a pull request.
-All contributions are welcome.